Hit the Trail at Indian Valley Open Space Preserve

 Take the usual precautions: poison oak abounds, and there are ticks in the grass off-trail.
 Bring your hats and sunscreen for the non-shady parts of the trail, and make sure to pack along plenty of water for everyone.

-Learn more about Indian Valley Open Space Preserve and our other wonderful open space resources at the website of the Marin County Open Space District, where you can also download printable trail maps.
+Learn more about Indian Valley Open Space Preserve and our other wonderful open space resources at the website of Marin County Parks, where you can also download printable trail maps.